h2oai/h2o-3/h2o-docs/src/product/pojo-quick-start.rst

 -  **How do I score new cases in real-time in a production environment?**

-    If you're using the UI, click the **Preview POJO** button for your model.
+    If you're using the :ref:`Flow Web UI<using-flow>`, click the **Preview POJO** button for your model.
 This produces a Java class with methods that you can reference and use in your production app.

 -  **What kind of technology would I need to use?**

     Anything that runs in a JVM.
-The POJO is a standalone Java class with no dependencies on H2O.
+The POJO is a standalone Java class with no dependencies on the full H2O stack (only the `h2o-genmodel.jar <../h2o-genmodel/javadoc/index.html>`__ file,
+    which defines the POJO interface).

 -  **How should I format my data before calling the POJO?**

     Here are our requirements (assuming you are using the "easy" Prediction API for the POJO as described in the `Javadoc <../h2o-genmodel/javadoc/index.html>`__).

-    -  Input columns must only contain categorical levels that were seen during training
+    -  By default, input columns must only contain categorical levels that were seen during training
     -  Any additional input columns not used for training are ignored
-    -  If no input column is specified, it will be treated as an ``NA``
+    -  If an input column is not specified, it will be treated as an ``NA``
-    -  Some models do not handle NAs well (e.g., GLM)
     -  Any transformations applied to data before model training must also be applied before calling the POJO predict method

 -  **How do I run a POJO on a Spark Cluster?**

     The POJO provides just the math logic to do predictions, so you won’t find any Spark (or even H2O) specific code there.
 If you want to use the POJO to make predictions on a dataset in Spark, create a map to call the POJO for each row and save the result to a new column, row-by-row.

--  **How do I communicate with a remote cluster using the REST API?**
+-  **How do I communicate with a remote POJO using a REST API?**

-    You can dl the POJO using the REST API but when calling the POJO predict function, it's in the same JVM, not across a REST API.
+    The `Steam scoring server <http://www.h2o.ai/steam/>`__ product provides a user-friendly way to do this.
+For a self-contained low-level do-it-yourself example, :ref:`look here <app-consumer-loan>`.

 -  **Is it possible to make predictions using my H2O cluster with the REST API?**